poglesby94/ESSDA/README.md

 # Essda

-This app is a demonstration built using the Ember library, and is available at https://essda-af40f.firebaseapp.com .
+This app is hosted at https://essda-af40f.firebaseapp.com .
+It is a redesign of the website found at http://essda.co.uk, and was built using Ember.js with Bootstrap for the interface.

 ## Prerequisites